 The story is set in 1962 Louisiana.
 The Batiste family is headed by charming doctor Louis.
 Though he is married to beautiful Roz, he has a weakness for attractive female patients.
 One night Louis trysts with married and sexy Metty Mereaux, not knowing that he is observed by his youngest daughter Eve, who is there by accident.
 Eve can not forget the traumatic incident and shares a secret with older sister Cisely.
 Lies start to roll...Written by

-In 2018, Eves Bayou was selected by the Library of Congress for preservation in the National Film Registry for being culturally, historically, or aesthetically significant.
+Was selected by the Library of Congress in 2018, for preservation in the National Film registry for being, "culturally, historically, or aesthetically significant."
 See more »

 Memory is a selection of images, some elusive, others imprinted indelibly on the brain.
 The summer I killed my father I was 10 years old.
 My brother Poe was 9, and my sister Cisely has just turned 14.